join

 Right presorted

 Select this field if the data extract of the right datastream (this is the joining datastream) has been sorted.
-This will speed up the enrichment.
+This will speed up the transformation.

 Include tags